Mvellimana/ME396P-Final-Project/README.md

 ## Signal Processing: From input to outputs
 ### Identifying Musical Elements
 #### Pitch and Octave range
+ * To identify the pitch of the notes, we are taking a spectrogram of the audio sample.
+This will divide the signal into a set of time intervals, and will generate the frequency spectrum for each interval.
+We can then find the maximum magnitude and corresponding frequency for each time interval.
+Lastly, we can map these frequencies with a musical note.
+ * Limitations:
+  - Our tool only transcribes in treble clef notation.
+  - Our tool can only identify single notes in the first 5 octaves.
+When trying to identify notes in the higher octaves, we were running into issues with harmonics.
+More advanced processing is required to analyze high-pitch notes and chords.
 #### Rythmic Patterns
+ * The time interval used for the spectrogram is set to the time legnth of a 1/8-note.
+Using a smaller time window lowers the resolution of the FFT, and makes it difficult to accurately identify notes.
+ * When testing, we only used .wav files with a sampling rate of 44.1 kHz (standard for .wav files).
+ * To identify when a note is played (versus when there is no note played), we compared the magnitude of each time interval to the maximum magnitude (loudest note) in the audio file.
+After testing, we settled on a threshold, in decibels, to determine if a note was being played in that interval.
+ * We assumed that the tempo of the audio is 120 BPM.
+However, BPM input is a feasible feature that we could include in the GUI, if we'd like to upload music played at a different templ
+ * The tool assumes that the musician only plays 1/8 notes.
+This is due to the difficulty in differentiating between sustained notes and double notes.
+ * The tool is only writes music in 4/4 time signature.
+We have also optimized readability for 4/4.
+  - Examples: If a rest comes after a note that is first or third in the measure, the tool will change the previous note from a 1/8 to a 1/4 note.
+If there two 1/8-rests to begin or end a measure, these will merge into one 1/4-rest.
+The music would still technically be accurate without edits like these, but it makes it much easier to understand for the user.
 ####

 ### Creating a Music Player GUI